agc93/project-sicario/docs/content/en/advanced/enableSteps.md

 ## Usage

 It is worth reiterating again that conditional patches should be a a **very niche** and/or last-resort feature.
 In general, you should use multiple mod files to create variants of a mod.
 For example, OP Weapons is built as 6 separate files so that users can most easily opt-in or opt-out of individual changes.
-This also makes Sicario's job easier since changes are applied mod-by-mod.
+This also makes {{< shortName >}}'s job easier since changes are applied mod-by-mod.

 Conditional patches should _only_ be used in very specific scenarios where a small change that cannot be defined separately may have a large impact on the final mod.